pankajupadhyay29/api-mocker/ReadMe.md

 - `targetUrl or -t: (default:http://localhost:80)` -
   To specify the target url where mock server will forward all requests and return the response back.
 This will be URL for your actual api and mock server will save the response for mocking when api respond with error

-- `errorMode or -e: (default:all)` -
+- `errorCodes or -e: (default:*)` -
-  this will provide options for mocking on errors, it support 2 modes
+  this will provide options for mocking on errors, error code will be provided in comma separated list like `404,500,ECONNREFUSED`.
+Default value is `*` which means it will return mocked response for any error unless mode in not record.

-  all: return mock result for all errors

-  refused: return mocked response only if API is not reachable

 - `mode or -m: (default:mix)` -
   It can take any of the three values mock|record|mix

   mock: mock all the request no need to call actual api

   record: always return response from actual api and create cache for future mocking

   mix: Call the actual api and return actual response except error code passed as mockedError

 - `dataPath or -d: (default:./data.json)` -